RITAccess/accessbraille/README.md

 # Access Braille
 * * *
-Access Braille is a braille accessibility framework for iPad that provides an interface to type in braille on top of an application.
+Access Braille is a braille accessibility framework for iPad that creates an interface to type in braille on top of an application.
 The project focuses on providing a more efficient and accessible method of typing on an iOS device than the current defaults provided by Apple.
-We hope to inevitable facilitate device use for the visualy impared and blind.
+We hope to inevitably facilitate device use for the visualy impaired and blind.

-Access Braille is also a learning tool for young children who have not learned how to read braille.
-It's designed around simple word based games that require user to type with the Access Braille keyboard framework.
-The typing games help teach braille grad 1, with grad 2 and 8 dot math in the future.
+Access Braille is also a learning tool for young children who have not learned the braille system.
+It's designed around simple word-based games that require users to type in grade 1 braille with the Access Braille keyboard framework.
+We plan on implementing grade 2 and 8 dot math in the future.

 ## How to Get Started
 Using the keyboard in your own apps simply create an ABKeyboard in your ```UIViewController``` and add the necessary protocol methods to start reciving typing events from the ABKeyboard.
-Here's an example of reciving the last character typed:
+Here's an example of receiving the last character typed:
 ```objective-c
 // In your header
 @interface YourClass : NSObject <ABKeyboard> // Follow the ABKeyboard protocol